swift-server/sswg/proposals/NNNN-service-context.md

 It declares a well-known Task Local key for the service context, and patterns how to add keys.

-It is a core building block of [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing) which uses it to propagate trace information across swift concurrency tasks, though can be used independently as well.
+It is a core building block of [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing) which uses it to propagate trace information across swift concurrency tasks, though it can be used independently as well.

 ## Overview